A Posteriori Error Bounds for Two Point Boundary Value Problems: A Green's Function Approach: Computing

 \section{Computing $I-FH$}

-In this appendix a formula is derived for $I-FH$.
-The goal is decompose it into several terms, each of which obviously vanishes when $\tilde \Phi$ and $\tilde G$ equal the exact fundamental solution $\Phi$ and Green's function $G$, respectively.
+This appendix outlines the derivation of a formula for $I-FH$.
+The goal is decompose it into several terms, each of which obviously vanishes when $\tilde \Phi$ and $\tilde G$ are defined using the exact fundamental solution $\Phi$ and Green's function $G$, respectively.
 The calculation is long but relatively straightforward.
 We outline the key steps below.

 First, using the definitions of $H$ and $F$ and taking $t\not\in\{t_i\}_{i=0}^N$ the two components equal

 One can check that

 It is apparent that each term vanishes for the exact solution.